Sherita Hill Golden: Research and career

 On January 11, 2024, Golden released a 'Diversity Digest' newsletter, which included a statement that "White people, able bodied people, heterosexuals, cisgendered people, males, Christians, middle or owning class people, middle aged people, and English-speakers" in the United States are “privileged”.
 Following widespread backlash precipitated by an employee sharing the message publicly, Golden apologized the next morning for sending an overly simplistic message, and she publicly retracted and disavowed her summary of social privilege.
 A Johns Hopkins Medicine spokesperson stated: "The January edition of the monthly newsletter from the Johns Hopkins Medicine Office of Diversity, Inclusion and Health Equity used language that contradicts the values of Johns Hopkins as an institution.
-Johns Hopkins Medicine employees and students supported Golden and expressed disappointment with her co-leadership’s response.
 Johns Hopkins Medicine employees and students supported Dr. Sherita Golden and expressed disappointment with her co-leadership's response.
 Golden resigned her position as vice president and chief diversity officer on March 5, 2024.

 Golden continues to serve as the Principal Investigator of the Johns Hopkins site of the Diabetes Prevention Program Outcome Study, a role she has held since 2010.
 She recently completed service on the National Academy of Sciences, Engineering, and Medicine Committee on Assessment of NIH Research on Women's Health.